datavis-tech/screenshotgenie/README.md

 # screenshotgenie
-NodeJS Client for Screenshot Genie Service
+NodeJS Client for [Screenshot Genie](https://screenshotgenie.com/), a service for screenshot generation and thumbnail hosting.